 (Click Here for Digital Press Kit)

-In 1999, Del Curto received the Golden Note Award from the Italian–American Network in recognition of his artistic achievements.
-As conductor, he directed the spectacular show "Forever Tango" on Broadway and founded the "Eternal Tango Orchestra" a ten piece ensemble.
+In 1999, Mr. Del Curto received the Golden Note Award from the Italian–American Network in recognition of his artistic achievements.
+As conductor, he directed the spectacular show Forever Tango on Broadway and founded the Eternal Tango Orchestra, a ten piece ensemble.

-Héctor Del Curto recently released his second album Eternal Piazzolla on June 18th, 2013 with a sold–out concert at Le Poisson Rouge in New York City.
-His first CD Eternal Tango was featured on Public Radio InternationalÃs "The World" and BBC News.
+He recently produced and released his second album Eternal Piazzolla with a sold out concert at Le Poisson Rouge in New York City.
+His first CD Eternal Tango was featured on BBC News and Public Radio International's The World.

 Mr. Del Curto is the founding Artistic Director of Stowe Tango Music Festival, the premier tango music festival in the United States.
 Every August, the festival brings together world-class artists and talented students to present a unique series of performances throughout the Stowe, Vermont region.